 High blood sugar and obesity contribute to inflammation in fat tissue.

-This can lead to damage or destruction of insulin receptors and put you at a higher risk of type 2 diabetes (30).
+This can damage or destroy insulin receptors and increase the risk of type 2 diabetes (

 When insulin receptors are intact and healthy, they properly remove sugar from your blood, keeping levels within normal limits.

-Summary NAC can reduce oxidative damage to your heart, which can — in turn — decrease your risk of heart disease.
+NAC can reduce oxidative damage to your heart, which can, in turn, decrease your risk of heart disease.

-Summary NAC’s ability to boost glutathione levels may improve immune function in a variety of diseases.
+NAC’s ability to boost glutathione levels may improve immune function.

 There is no specific dietary recommendation for cysteine because your body can produce small amounts.

-While most protein-rich foods, such as chicken, turkey, yogurt, cheese, eggs, sunflower seeds and legumes, contain cysteine, some people choose to supplement with NAC to increase their cysteine intake.
+While most protein-rich foods — such as chicken, turkey, yogurt, cheese, eggs, sunflower seeds, and legumes — contain cysteine, some people supplement with NAC to increase their cysteine intake.

-NAC can be administered as an IV or taken orally, as an aerosol spray or in liquid or powder form.
+NAC can be administered intravenously or orally, as an aerosol spray, or in liquid or powder form.

-Summary Eating high-protein foods can provide your body with the amino acid cysteine, but NAC can also be taken as a supplement to help treat certain conditions.
+Eating high protein foods can provide your body with the amino acid cysteine, but you can also take NAC as a supplement to help treat certain conditions.

 NAC is likely safe for adults when provided as a prescription medication.

-When inhaled, it can cause swelling in the mouth, runny nose, drowsiness and chest tightness.
+However, high amounts may cause nausea, vomiting, diarrhea, and constipation.
+Inhalation of NAC solutions can cause swelling in the mouth, runny nose, drowsiness, and chest tightness.

-People with bleeding disorders or taking blood thinning medications should not take NAC, as it may slow blood clotting (48).
+People with bleeding disorders or taking blood thinning medications should not take NAC because it may slow blood clotting (

-While NAC is considered safe as a prescription medication, it can cause nausea, vomiting, gastrointestinal disturbances, as well as mouth issues if inhaled.
+While NAC is considered safe as a prescription medication, it can cause nausea, vomiting, and gastrointestinal disturbances, as well as mouth issues if inhaled.

 NAC plays several important roles in human health.

-Renowned for its ability to replenish levels of the antioxidant glutathione, it also regulates the important brain neurotransmitter glutamate.
-Additionally, NAC helps the body’s detoxification system.
+Renowned for its ability to replenish levels of the antioxidant glutathione, it also regulates the important neurotransmitter glutamate.
+Additionally, NAC helps your body’s detoxification system.

-These functions make NAC supplements a viable treatment option for multiple health problems.
+These functions make NAC supplements a viable treatment option for multiple health conditions.

-Consult with your doctor to see if NAC may boost your health.
+Consult your doctor to determine whether NAC may benefit your health.